 2. Remember to Advertise on your Existing Platforms

-This may seem like stating the obvious, but when you’re thinking about how to sell a digital magazine, always remember to sing the praises of your magazine app wherever and whenever you can, and your existing website and social media platforms are great places to do this.
+This may seem like stating the obvious, but when you’re thinking about how to sell a digital magazine, always remember to sing praises of your magazine app wherever and whenever you can.
+Your website and social media platforms are great places start.

 You can also, carefully, promote your magazine on other people’s sites as long as you do so in a way which adds value.
 We’ve all seen messages on discussion boards and the like which are just out and out adverts and annoy everyone.
 Obviously, this is unacceptable, but quality guests posts on non-competing blogs, for example, are a perfectly acceptable way of promoting your own product as are collaborations with social media influencers.

 3. Encourage Readers to Refer their Friends

 Discount codes, competitions and giveaways are all standard approaches to promoting content and they can work, but care should be taken with them since there is a danger you will simply attract people for the discount/prize/giveaway item rather than getting the attention of people who are seriously interested in becoming long-term subscribers.

 There are a couple of ways you can tackle this.
 If you’re using discount codes, then instead of encouraging people to refer as many friends as they can, give them a limited number of codes and ask them to give them to people they think will really benefit from them.

 If you use competitions and giveaways, add an element of skill/effort related to your publication, for example, asking contestants to tell you which article was their favourite and why.